How to have a stress-free – and fair – split

 No fault divorces

-Although they are yet to be made law, ‘no-fault’ divorces could make proceedings friendlier.
-Current law requires divorcing couples to separate for a period of two years or more otherwise the divorce must be based on one party’s unreasonable behaviour or adultery, which can increase conflict.
+Easier proceedings could be right around the corner, with 'no fault' divorces due to land in April 2022.
+Under the current law, divorcing couples need to separate for a period of two years or more otherwise the divorce must be based on one party’s unreasonable behaviour or adultery, which can increase conflict.

 It’s hoped that the new divorces will help avoid disputes and reduce trauma.